 Think of a larger oven?
 Important takeaway

 Getting a larger oven than you need is a judgment call where you compare convenience versus added benefits.
-For instance, going with that smaller Dutch oven will be nice when to free up storage space.
+For instance, going with that smaller Dutch oven will be nice to free up storage space.
 And you’ll also have an easier time handling and cleaning a smaller Dutch oven.

 The Best Dutch Oven Size for Families (recommendation 5 to 6 quarts)